OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Salamander.md

 ## Flame Salamander

 12’–16’ long, intelligent serpents with lizard-like heads and legs.
 Bright orange/yellow/red scales.
-Natives of the plane of elemental fire, but also live in volcanoes and scorching deserts.
+Natives of the plane of elemental fire but also live in volcanoes and scorching deserts.

 ------